code-not-found/code-not-found.github.io/_posts/sping-ws/2017-07-20-spring-ws-tolerant-reader-example.md

 # Make Minimum Assumptions About the Structure

-As we are working with XML we can use [XPath](https://en.wikipedia.org/wiki/XPath){:target="_blank"}'s recursive descent operator in order to search for a specified element.
+As we are working with XML, we can use [XPath](https://en.wikipedia.org/wiki/XPath){:target="_blank"}'s recursive descent operator (//) in order to search for a specific element.
 This way we can extract the orders from the response message without specifying the full path.
-This way our client will not break in case the service provider changes the location of the orders in the XML.
-We will also illustrate this with a unit test case further below.
+As a result, our client will not break in case the service provider changes the location of the orders in the XML.
+We will illustrate this with a unit test case further below.

-Not only will we apply this principle to extract the orders but also the needed attributes from an order (in this example the order id) are obtained using XPath.
+This principle is applied when extracting the orders as well as the needed attributes from an order (in this example the order id).
 Both queries are defined in the <var>application.yml</var> as shown below.

-In order to select the needed element we use the <var>'local-name()'</var> function which ignores the namespace and returns the query results as if the XML did not have any namespace.
+In order to select the needed element(s) we use the <var>'local-name()'</var> function which ignores the namespace and returns the query results as if the XML did not have any namespace.
 This way of working increases the tolerance in case the namespace of the response would change (for example if it contains a version number).

-> Note the use of the "." (dot) in the second expression as we want to search for the orderId in the [current document](https://www.w3schools.com/xml/xpath_syntax.asp){:target="_blank"}.
+> Note the use of the "." (dot) in the second expression as we want to search for the <var>'orderId'</var> in the [current document](https://www.w3schools.com/xml/xpath_syntax.asp){:target="_blank"}.

 ``` yaml
 client: